ToC

 2. Mention your relevant teaching assistant skills

-Working daily with pupils, other teachers, and school administrative staff requires many essential skills, so make sure to include these key skills on your CV and throughout your teaching assistant cover letter.
+Working daily with pupils, other teachers, and school administrative staff requires many essential skills, so make sure to include these key professional skills throughout your teaching assistant cover letter.

 First, include your hard skills (also known as technical skills).
 You’ve likely gained hard skills through previous schooling, practical training, and babysitting experience.